Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 ### Is it really worth adding an extra 16 bytes to chunks?

-QVVS replaces `LocalToWorld` and `LocalTransform` for root entities, so it uses considerably less memory in chunks.
-Static object will often use non-uniform scaling for decorative effect.
+QVVS replaces both `LocalToWorld` and `LocalTransform` for root entities, so it actually uses less memory in chunks.
+Static objects will often use non-uniform scaling for decorative effect.
 And if dynamic objects are characters, they’ll benefit from the improved animation capabilities.